The Homosexual Was Invented in 1869

 Georgian England—Christianity, Capital Crime, and the Gentleman’s Agreement

-Now we arrive at the period most writers think they understand.
+We arrive at this period most writers think they understand.
 The age of sodomy laws.
 The hangings.
 The Church’s long shadow.

 They’re not wrong that it was dangerous.
 They’re wrong about almost everything else.